 NATIONAL WREATHS ACROSS AMERICA DAY

+By coordinating wreath-laying ceremonies at Arlington National Cemetery and at more than 3,100 other participating locations around the country, Wreaths Across America strives to remember our fallen heroes.
+The day honors those who serve.
+And it teaches our children about the sacrifices made by veterans and their families to preserve our freedoms.
 Remember.
 Honor.
 Teach.
-This is the mission of Wreaths Across America.
-By coordinating wreath-laying ceremonies at Arlington National Cemetery and other veterans cemeteries around the country, Wreaths Across America strives to remember our fallen heroes.
-The day honors those who serve.
-And it teaches our children about the sacrifices made by veterans and their families to preserve our freedoms.

 HOW TO OBSERVE #WreathsAcrossAmericaDay